Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes

 The mass spectra of this direct theory in various vacua and at different values of $\mph$ are calculated within the dynamical scenario introduced by the author in \cite{ch3}.
-This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories can be in two {\it standard} phases only.
+This scenario assumes that quarks in such ${\cal N}=1$ SQCD-like theories without elementary colored adjoint scalars can be in two {\it standard} phases only.
 These are either the HQ (heavy quark) phase where they are confined or the Higgs phase.

-Similarly to our previous studies of this theory within the conformal window $3N_c/2<N_F<3N_c$, it is shown here that due to the strong powerlike RG evolution, the seemingly heavy and dynamically irrelevant at scales $\mu<\la$ fields $\Phi^j_i$ can become light and relevant at lower energies, and there appear then two additional generation of light $\Phi$-particles with masses $\mu^{\rm pole}(\Phi)\ll\la$.
+Similarly to our previous studies of this theory within the conformal window $3N_c/2<N_F<3N_c$, it is shown here that due to the strong powerlike RG evolution, the seemingly heavy and dynamically irrelevant at scales $\mu<\la$ fields $\Phi^j_i$ can become light and relevant at lower energies, and there appear then two additional generation of light $\Phi$-particles with masses $\mu_{2,3}^{\rm pole}(\Phi)\ll\la$.

-The calculated mass spectra of this strongly coupled at $\mu<\la$ direct $SU(N_c)$ theory are compared to those of its weakly coupled at $\mu<\la$ Seiberg's dual $SU(N_F-N_c)$ variant and appeared to be parametrically different.
-It is worth to recall that the dynamical scenario from \cite{ch3} used in this article satisfies all those tests which were used as checks of the Seiberg hypothesis about the equivalence of the direct and dual theories.
-This parametrical difference shows, in particular, that all these tests, although necessary, may well be insufficient.
+The calculated mass spectra of this strongly coupled at $\mu<\la$ direct $SU(N_c)$ theory were compared to those of its weakly coupled at $\mu<\la$ Seiberg's dual $SU(N_F-N_c)$ variant and appeared to be parametrically different.

+All results obtained within the used dynamical scenario from \cite{ch3} look self-consistent.
+In other words, no internal inconsistencies were encountered in all cases considered.
+It is worth to remind that the dynamical scenario from \cite{ch3} used in this article satisfies all those tests which were used as checks of the Seiberg hypothesis about the equivalence of the direct and dual theories.
+This parametrical difference of mass spectra of the direct and dual theories shows, in particular, that all these tests, although necessary, may well be insufficient (see e.g. Appendix A in \cite{session}).